kushalsamant/coherence/starthere.md

 **Start Here**.

+If you think this website is unlike others, don't fret.
+This website is intentionally built using <a href="https://github.com/kushalsamant" rel="noopener noreferrer" target="_blank">GitHub</a> to do a bit to preserve a web that does not compromise on your time, privacy, and bandwidth.

 Here you can see what I’ve shipped recently, what I’m building next, and how I’m doing as an architect.
 By sharing this information I aim to demystify the weird and wonderful process of working on mostly bootstrapped projects.

 I’m working hard to build a mindful, respectful, and accountable space for my patrons.
 I’ve lots of ideas for how to do a better job, as well as lots of challenges.